 language used by OmegaT.
 You can also change this later by editing the

-OmegaT.l4J.ini
+OmegaT.l4J.ini file.

 Some Linux distributions offer OmegaT in their package manager.
 The instructions given here apply to people who download the package from the https://omegat.org site and install it manually.